-- identifying, for each specific issue, a maximum acceptable ratio of fails to aggregate receipts or deliveries during each settlement date; - identifying a maximum acceptable amount of net fails to deliver or receive; and - establishing a separate absolute dollar threshold for settlement fails in a specific issue.
+- identifying a maximum acceptable amount of net fails to deliver or receive; and - establishing a separate absolute dollar threshold for settlement fails in a specific issue.

 Firms with significant financing activity, in particular, should consider including these measures in their internal controls.
 Internal controls that immediately bring significant fails in an individual issue to management's attention allow managers to respond before fails age or become systemic, thereby helping to improve overall market liquidity and functioning for all participants.